Conference Tracks

 IHSI Conference focus on advancing the theory and applications of artificial cognitive systems and human-artificial systems collaboration by adopting a hybrid-centered design approach that utilizes and expands on the current knowledge of human-centered design and intelligent systems supported by cognitive software and engineering, smart data analytics, large scale socioeconomic simulations, and next generation computer visualization.
 This interdisciplinary conference will also expand the boundaries of the current state-of-the-art by investigating the pervasive complexity that underlies the most profound problems facing contemporary society today.

+Disruptive technology is an innovation that significantly alters established industries and markets, creating new sectors and business models.
+An innovation that radically changes the way the market is structured and how products and services are consumed.
+Technologies such as big data, artificial intelligence (AI), autonomous systems and quantum technologies are changing the world, and the way it operates.
+These and other emerging and disruptive technologies (EDTs) present both risks and opportunities for countries.
 All submitted papers will be peer-reviewed by three independent referees from the International Editorial Board.
 Papers in the theoretical category should deal with theories, models, concepts, and structures; papers in the generic category should present research results of broad applicability; and papers in the applied category should show how research is translated into technological innovations for intelligent human-artificial systems collaboration.

 IHSI 1: Automotive Design and Transportation Engineering